phlillip/PlantIO/journal/_posts/2018-11-02-fmp-marketing-and-dissemination-plan.markdown

 [//]: # (This section documents the anticipated customer journey—either at a high level or in detail.
 Starting with how customers first hear about a product, it progresses through their purchase, activation, renewal, and possible cancellation.
 Exploring this journey helps to identify any “fall-off” points that may reduce conversion rates, or drive churn, while also helping to ensure that you’ll have the right people and systems in place to support the new products.)

+After failing to find acceptable quality out of season food in the supermarket, Mark receives a targeted advert through YouTube about the PlantIO system.

+Instead of skipping, he clicks through to the main website where the main Call to action is to use the PlantIO software with a tamagotchi plant.
+This is actually a disguised onboarding process taking Mark through an accelerated, pain-free product experience.

+Upon completion he able to purchase the PlantIO system and is invited to sign up for a free account to get 10% off his first PlantIO order.

+Mark quickly signs in with his Google account and his discount is applied immediately to his cart, he upgrades to a bundle containing seeds and feed and completes purchase.

+Upon receiving his PlantIO system, Mark plugs it in and connects it with his account with the push of a button.
+After selecting his recipe, the app then provides visual instructions for the first-time setup of the unit, and Mark's growing experience is underway.

+Mark can check the plant at any point via the status page in the PWA, and for the first harvest he can see a representation of his plant growing in the PlantIO Sky Garden.
+Aside from selecting a seed to continue with once germination is complete, Mark has no need to interact with the system until it is time to harvest the plant.

+Mark is contacted via email and through his account to remind him to purchase more seeds at a timely point prior to his first harvest.
+He is also offered an upsell of a component in his system at this time.
+Once he has harvested, Mark is pushed for feedback and offered discounts on future purchases, as well as being suggested to share his growth over social media.
+His grower status reaches level 1.

 ### Technical Requirements

 [//]: # (This section documents the technical requirements needed to support the new products.
-These requirements, which may be affected by decisions made in the previous sections of the plan, may include branding your customer-facing portals, and integrating sales and provisioning systems with third-party resources you’ve employed.
+These requirements, which may be affected by decisions made in the previous sections of the plan, may include branding your customer-facing portals, and integrating sales and provisioning systems with third-party resources you've employed.
 Parallels can help you identify the technical requirements needed to launch your products.)

-### Evaluation

-[//]: # (This is where you spell out and prioritize the factors you’ll use to measure your success—for example, reaching a certain volume of sales in specific channels, or reducing churn of an existing product by attaching a cloud service.
-Try to be as specific and detailed as possible in outlining your goals and evaluation tactics—it will keep your team aligned and help to optimize activities through your launch.)
+Branding of all social media accounts in line with the company website.
+Secure integration with a 3rd party cloud hosted database and connection to PlantIO hardware via wi-fi to provide real-time communication.

 ### Timeline and Execution